 - Promotes safety awareness and environmental consciousness, and complies with all applicable safety and environmental procedures and regulations.

 - Ensures compliance with Health, Safety, and Environmental (HSE) regulations and guidelines.

 - Promotes and takes an active part in quality improvement processes.

-- Must live within one (1) hour of job location
+- Must live within 1 (one) hour of location

 Candidates having qualifications that exceed the minimum job requirements will receive consideration for higher level roles given (1) their experience, (2) additional job requirements, and/or (3) business needs.
-Depending on education, experience, and skill level, a variety of job opportunities might be available, including Service Operator I, Service Operator II or Serivce Specialist I - Tubing Conveyed Perforating
+Depending on education, experience, and skill level, a variety of job opportunities might be available, including Operator Assistant II, Service Operator I or Service Operator II- Logging and Perforating

 Halliburton is an Equal Opportunity Employer.
 Employment decisions are made without regard to race, color, religion, disability, genetic information, pregnancy, citizenship, marital status, sex/gender, sexual preference/ orientation, gender identity, age, veteran status, national origin, or any other status protected by law or regulation.